 Windows Journal Parser (jp)

-The change journal will record amongst other things: (a) time of the change, (b) affected file/directory, (c) change type - delete, rename, size extend, etc. and therefore makes a useful tool when looking at a computer forensically.
+The change journal will record amongst other things: (a) time of the change, (b) affected file/directory, (c) change type (eg. delete, rename, size extend, etc), and therefore makes a useful tool when looking at a computer forensically.
 Each entry is of variable size and its internal structure is documented in the MSDN.

 |32-bit Version||64-bit Version|

-|Mac OS X:||jp.v.1.02.osx.tar.gz||jp.v.1.02.osx.tar.gz||md5/sha1|
+|Mac OS X:||jp.v.1.09.osx.tar.gz||jp.v.1.09.osx.tar.gz||md5/sha1|

 |*32bit apps can run in a 64bit linux distribution if "ia32-libs" (and dependencies) are present.|